CyberSource/cybersource-sdk-java/README.md

 Version Cybersource-sdk-java 6.2.7 (MAR,2019)
 _______________________________

-1)Fixed security vulnerabilities found in the jar dependencies.
+1) Fixed security vulnerabilities found in the jar dependencies.
 1)xmlsec 2)opensaml 3)bcprov
 xmlsec jar :-upgraded from version 1.4.3 to version 2.0.7 opensaml jar :- Removed this jar as its not impacting our code base bcprov jar :- upgraded from version 1.54 to version 1.61

+2) Fixed reseller issue.
+Now using keyfile password to store/load p12 certs.

 _______________________________